vishwacsena/composer-managed-lab/01-create_bot.md

 <img src="./assets/01/recognizer-none.png" style="background-color:white" width = "300" />
 </center>

+> Dialogs in Composer support 2 different recognizer types - LUIS, Regex.
+Unless you need intent classification or entity extraction, we can remove recognizer by setting it to `None`.

 # Start your bot and test it

 Now that our new bot has its first simple feature, let's launch it in the emulator and make sure everything works.